winitzki/scall/tutorial/programming_dhall.md

 #### Shadowing and the syntax for de Bruijn indices

 De Bruijn indices are numbers that disambiguate shadowed variables in function bodies.
+This is a rarely used feature of Dhall.

 Consider a curried function that shadows a variable: